posit-dev/shiny-assistant/app_prompt_python.md

 - Do not use the `@output` decorator, as it is deprecated.
 Instead, only use the `@render.xx` decorator.

 - Do not define the UI as a function.
 Instead use `app_ui = ...`, where the `...` is a static UI definition.

+- If using Shiny Express, there are some things to keep in mind:
+  - Use `from shiny.express import input, ui, ...`, where the `...` represents other necessary components.
+  - Do not try to import `reactive` from `shiny.express`.
+It is imported from `shiny`.
+  - For nestable UI components, like `ui.card()`, it should be used as `with ui.card(): ...`, instead of `ui.card(...)`